 - a.
 Existing published or documented data on the hazardous waste or on waste generated from similar processes.
 The use of existing published or documented data will include confirmation by the generator that the process generating the hazardous waste has not significantly changed; or - b.
-Laboratory analysis of the waste stream consisting of chemical, physical, and/or biological analyses using appropriate tests from the EPA document SW-846 Test Methods for Evaluating Solid Waste, 3rd Edition, 1986, as updated, or by facility standard operating methods that achieve the performance specifications specified in the equivalent SW-846 method.
+Laboratory analysis of the waste stream consisting of chemical, physical, and/or biological analyses using appropriate methods from the EPA document SW-846 Test Methods for Evaluating Solid Waste, 3rd Edition, 1986, as updated, or by facility standard operating methods that have received accreditation under the Virginia Environmental Laboratory Accreditation Program (VELAP).

 Every waste profile will be reviewed at least annually in order to confirm that it still accurately represents the waste stream.
-A waste stream will be reprofiled whenever the Permittees have reason to believe that the process or operation generating the hazardous waste has changed.
+A waste stream will be re-profiled whenever the Permittees have reason to believe that the process or operation generating the hazardous waste has changed.